ast-hugger/fabulae/text/pressurised.md

 Thripp stared at him, his spectacles catching the gaslight.
 'You cannot be serious, Mr. Holmes.
 To feed this card into the machine—a card connected to a murder—evidence in a police investigation—'

-'Now hold on,' Lestrade interjected, his ferret features sharpening.
+'Now hold on,' Lestrade interjected, his features sharpening.
 'That card is evidence, Mr. Holmes.
 I can't have you—'

 'You came here to discover what the card means, Inspector.'
 Holmes's tone was patient, but only just.
 'The card is a query, encoded for this specific machine.
 The only way to determine its significance is to see what response the machine produces.
 Unless you would prefer to take it to Scotland Yard and have your sergeants puzzle over it?'